spullen/sort_this/README.md

 ## TODO:

-- Add error handling to active record sortable
+Defined Highest to Lowest priority

+- Being able to define multiple column sorts

+    Something like:
+    sort_this :some_crazy_sort => {
+      [
+        {:column_name => :some_column, other options},
+        ...
+      ]
+    }

+    not sure how that'd be called though...

+- Define scopes for each sort defined (individual sort scopes)
 - Add the ability to customize the sort and direction parameters
-- Define scopes for each sort defined (individual sort scopes)

 - Testing on different databases (should probably hit postgresql and mysql unless the way SQLite handles it in the same way)

-Lower priority:

 - Define rails 3.0 with ruby 1.8.7 gemfile for travis ci tests as 1.8.7 is still prevelant for 3.0

 ## Contributing